nemethconsulting/rec-hockey-svc/docs/tut-add-score.md

 2. Other errors often occur because of a mistyped command, including:
     - Forgetting to put a backslash after one of your lines of code in curl
-    - Using single quotes instead of backticks when delivering your json data
+    - Using single quotes instead of double quotes when delivering your json data
     - Mistyping the URL
-    - Forgetting a comma after a field entry in your JSON data
+    - Forgetting a comma after a field entry in your JSON data (or leaving a trailing comma where it doesn't belong)
     - Other misc mis-formatting of commands and json payloads

 **To troubleshoot:** Recheck your command closely and look for these potential errors.